M I C H A E L S I M O N

 is a german designer and director for ballet, drama and opera.
 His designs have been seen all over the world from Australia to Canada and the US, from Japan to China and throughout Europe.
 He has worked for many years with the choreographers Jiri Kylian and William Forsythe.
 The titles of some of the works are Isabel's Dance, Impressing the Czar, Limb's Theorem , Kaguyahime, Stepping Stones, Whereabouts Unknown, Wings of Wax, Arcimboldo, One of a kind, Doux Messonges and Zugvögel.

-Michael Simon started also directing his own projects like Elements of Crime (1988) at the Nederlands Dans Theater, Newtons Casino (1990), Roman Dogs(1991) - together with composer Heiner Goebbels - for Theater am Turm in Frankfurt and two Ballets for the Bayrischische Staatsoper In the country of last things 2006 an Der Gelbe Klang in 2014.
+Michael Simon started directing his own projects with Elements of Crime (1988) at the Nederlands Dans Theater, Newtons Casino (1990), Roman Dogs(1991) - together with composer Heiner Goebbels - for Theater am Turm in Frankfurt and produced two Ballets for the Bayrischische Staatsoper In the country of last things 2006 an Der Gelbe Klang in 2014.
 The first opera he directed 1993 in Basel: Die Menschen, followed by Fliegender Holländer in Darmstadt and Moses and Aron in Bremen.
 At the Bonn opera he directed several contemporary operas between 1998 and 2002.
 He staged the world premiere of “L espace dernier” by Matthias Pintscher 2004 at the Paris Opera Bastille.
-His latest opera productions are Salome in Braunschweig and Freyschütz in Bern both 2013.
+His latest opera productions were Salome in Braunschweig and Freyschütz in Bern both 2013.

 Since his debut as drama director with Black Rider 1994 in Dortmund he has been invited to theaters like Schaubühne Berlin, Volksbühne Berlin, Burgtheater Wien, Düsseldorfer Schauspielhaus, Residenztheater München.
 Since 2005 he directed several plays by Elfriede Jelinek and Peter Handke in Karlsruhe, Freiburg and Graz where Immer noch Sturm was opening in February 2014.
 The latest production was in 2015 Das Schweigende Mädchen in Dortmund.
 Michael Simon has been teaching stage and lighting design 1998 to 2004 as Professor at HfG Karlsruhe and since 2008 at ZHdK Zurich.
 In 2016 he has given guest lectures at the National Academy of Chinese Theater Arts in Beijing.